 The faculty mentor will discuss with the apprentice the goals and expected learning outcomes of the course; how the reading list, activities, and assignments are intended to help students reach those goals; and how the examinations and other graded assignments are intended to measure those expected outcomes.

-- The apprentice will attend the course regularly.
+The apprentice will attend the course regularly.

-- The faculty mentor will discuss with and demonstrate to the apprentice how s/he writes and evaluates assignments and examinations.
+The faculty mentor will discuss with and demonstrate to the apprentice how s/he writes and evaluates assignments and examinations.

-- Twice during the semester, the apprentice will be asked to plan and teach a lesson on the syllabus under the guidance and supervision of the faculty mentor.
+Twice during the semester, the apprentice will be asked to plan and teach a lesson on the syllabus under the guidance and supervision of the faculty mentor.
 The mentor will then provide to the student oral and written feedback on each of his/her lessons.

 At the end of the semester, the apprentice will submit two assignments:

-- an annotated bibliography compiled in consultation with the faculty mentor, covering (1) a number of possible primary texts (other than those used in the course being taught) that could be used in such a course, and (2) a number of important secondary sources that provide background for teaching the course.
+A. an annotated bibliography compiled in consultation with the faculty mentor, covering (1) a number of possible primary texts (other than those used in the course being taught) that could be used in such a course, and (2) a number of important secondary sources that provide background for teaching the course.

-- a complete syllabus for a course similar to the one in which s/he apprenticed and that s/he could submit with a job application.
+B. A complete syllabus for a course similar to the one in which s/he apprenticed and that s/he could submit with a job application.

-- Apprentices are not to serve as graders, research associates, or substitute teachers for the faculty member.
+Apprentices are not to serve as graders, research associates, or substitute teachers for the faculty member.
 The teaching apprenticeship is for the benefit of the student; it serves to give him/her experience and training in conceiving, constructing, and teaching an intermediate-level course.

-- Students who have done a graduate apprenticeship will have priority over students who have not when the department is able to assign a 2000- or 3000-level course to a graduate teaching associate.
+Students who have done a graduate apprenticeship will have priority over students who have not when the department is able to assign a 2000- or 3000-level course to a graduate teaching associate.